Alarm-Siren/arduino-kicad-library/README.md

 ## Donations

-If you've found this library useful and you'd like to buy me a beer of gratitude, you can donate to me using the button below [![paypal](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UX25HM4CZFFWW)
+If you've found this library useful and you'd like to buy me a beer of gratitude, you can donate to me using the button below.

+[![paypal](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UX25HM4CZFFWW)

 ## Library Setup